 - California Natural

 The Best Alternatives to Peas in Dog Food?

 Alternative Legumes – Lentils or Chickpeas

-Alternative legumes such as Chickpeas and Lentils share a similar nutritional profile.
+Alternative legumes such as Chickpeas and Lentils share a similar nutritional profile to Peas which is what makes them so attractive to dog food brands.
 They are relatively high in protein for a vegetable and contain dietary fiber to help promote and sustain healthy digestion.
 Chickpeas also provide a high level of Manganese and Copper, while Lentils can provide Iron and Folate(Vitamin B9).